Paul C. Perrine, Dean of Students, Ext. 3800

 Notification of the panel’s decision will be made via letter written by the Dean of Students or appointed designee.
 Copies of the letter will be sent to both parties for any misconduct determination without condition or limitation.

-Warren Wilson College reserves the right to publically release the name, policy violation, and sanction, for any student found responsible for violations of this policy.
+Warren Wilson College reserves the right to publicly release the name, policy violation, and sanction, for any student found responsible for violations of this policy.

 The Hearing Panel reserves the right to broaden or lessen the following range of recommended sanctions in the case of mitigating circumstances, but neither the panel nor the appeal officers will deviate from this range unless compelling justification to do so exists.